 I don’t need any more deals with all these crazy ass entities, the price is high and I’m just tired of owing them shit.
 I earned the powers of the red pyramidal stone by myself; I worked my ass off to acquire those powers in order to give Lilith back hers.

-I was grateful towards her Leann; I gave her powers back; do you know how she ended our deal?
+“I was grateful toward her Leann; I gave her powers back; do you know how she ended our deal?
 She said I had an urge for sex, that was my weakness and I had to look for sex demons to release some steam, all this theatre to lure me into one of the circles of hell and for what?
 To be raped and used by a snake, a huge ass snake!
 If it wasn’t by Hecate, I wouldn’t have escaped besides I was meant to be possessed by the same Lilith, that treacherous bitch is dying to get back to her throne.

-So, no more deals Leann, I’m sorry but the more you acquired from those demons, the worse things will get.
+So, no more deals Leann, I’m sorry but the more you acquired from those demons, the worse things will get.”

 Leann didn’t seem very pleased with my words and spoke;